 - weights – bicep curls, snatches, kettlebell swings, resistance bands etc.

-You can also do HIIT with outdoor cardio exercise, such as jogging/running in intervals, doing pool sprints, or cycling at two speeds.
+You can also do HIIT with outdoor cardio exercises, such as jogging/running in intervals, doing pool sprints, or cycling at two speeds.

 As you explore the world of HIIT, you’ll come across the term Tabata.
 This is a form of HIIT where you go as hard as you can for 20 seconds, recover for 10 seconds and repeat eight times.
-Total workout is four minutes.
+The total workout is four minutes.